-• The 200 feet limit does not apply to maintenance dredging to remove accumulated sediments blocking or restricting outfall or intake structures or to maintenance dredging to remove accumulated sediments from canals associated with outfall or intake structures.
+• The 200-foot limit does not apply to maintenance dredging to remove accumulated sediments blocking or restricting outfall or intake structures or to maintenance dredging to remove accumulated sediments from canals associated with outfall or intake structures.
 A PCN is required for the removal of sediments.

-Note: NWP 3 requires ODEQ WQC prior to Corps verification in any designated Critical Resource Waters.
+Note: In Oklahoma, NWP 3 requires Oklahoma Department of Environmental Quality (ODEQ) Water Quality Certification (WQC) pursuant to Section 401 of the CWA prior to Corps verification in any designated Critical Resource Waters (CRW).